vladimir-vg/dedalus/README.md

 # Things to remember

  * Each predicate in the body must have same location.
-Head may have different location. `#Location` might be specified as a first argument.
+Head may have different location.
+In that case `#Location` must be specified as a first argument.

- * `fact(A,B)@N` conditions are allowed in async rules, `N` must be correctly matched.